Writing for General Audiences

 Make the Connection

-I hope you noticed things like the use of good visuals to draw the reader in, the conversational tone, the easy explanations of the research, the lack of jargon, and the use of direct quotes from the author himself.
-This made it feel like they were telling the story of how the research came to be rather than just reporting on data.
+I hope you noticed things like the use of good visuals to draw the reader in, the conversational tone, the easy explanations of the research, the lack of jargon, and the use of direct quotes from the article's author himself.
+This made it feel like the wrtier was telling the story of how the research came to be rather than just reporting on data.
 These are all strategies that can come in handy when you're translating something academic into something for the public.

-Here's a table that sums up the contrasting strategies generally used in these two types of writing: Academic Audience Writing vs General Audiences Writing
+Here's a table that sums up the contrasting strategies generally used in Academic versus General Writing.

 Top Seven Hints for Writing for General Audiences